aptos-foundation/AIPs/aips/aip-x.md

 #### AIP-21

 TODO: why fungibility is not the solution.
 We need a more standarised solution that support digital asset composability with the support of fungible assets.
-TODO: the purpose is to have a hirarchy structure of digital assets with the support of embedding fungible assets.
+TODO: the purpose is to have a hierarchy structure of digital assets with the support of embedding fungible assets.

 ## Specification